 Emergency room doctors provide medical treatment in life-threatening situations.
 Becoming an ER doctor is a long and challenging task that requires completion of undergraduate prerequisite courses, medical school, and a residency.
+Most aspiring ER doctors spend about 11-12 years in training.
 While an undergraduate degree is not required, the vast majority of matriculating medical students have bachelor's degrees.

 Medical school (4 years)

 Emergency Medicine residency

 |Other Requirements|| Continuing Medical Education (CME) credit to maintain license and board certification after residency

 |Projected Job Growth (2016-2026)||13% (all physicians and surgeons)*|